 33) WalNut Wine (Fortified walnut wine liqueur ‘de Noix’)

 You’ve probably never heard of French liqueur de noix because it’s traditionally made at home for the family, and the commercialized brands are not really sold internationally.
-Although you probably won’t find nut wine liqueur at a French grocery store, you can find it in specialty alcohol stores in France.
+You may be able to find it in specialty alcohol stores.

 34) GET 27 & Get 31 (1796)